 A good incarnation of the Kunming BA1 that represents good value for money.
 Although it looks cosmetically identical (apart from logos) to the Revelation version above, these binoculars are made to a different specification, although the caveat about losing collimation if bumped still applies.
 There is also a 11x70 version.
-Details at The Binocular Shop
+Review here.
+Details at First Light Optics

 - 8x42 Centre-Focus Porro: Opticron Imagic TGA WP 8x42.

 A lovely little binocular that gives excellent images.
 Very good optics, lightweight, click-stop twist-up eyecups, with easily enough eye relief to make it suitable for spectacle wearers.
 It has a very flat field of view.
 Very firm eyepiece bridge that does not rock in normal use.
-Further details at The Binocular Shop.
+Review here.
+Further details at First Light Optics.

 - 10x50 Centre-Focus Porro: Pentax SP 50mm WP.

 This is the upgraded replacement for the PCF-WP II, which was a popular choice as an intermediate quality general-purpose binocular.
 Robust but light construction and nitrogen-filled to prevent internal fogging.
 Does not have a traditional eyepiece bridge, so does not suffer from bridge rocking.
 It has a lockable focus, which is very useful for astronomy.
 Very flat field of view.
 The control of stray light is superb.
 Remarkably good value for money.
-Details at The Binocular Shop.
+Review here.
+Details at First Light Optics.

 - 10x50 Individual-Focus Porro: William Optics.

 An outstandingly good binocular for this price range.
 Very bright with a wide field of view.
-Details at The Binocular Shop.
+Details at First Light Optics.